luk4s/atrea_control/README.md

 ## Development / TODO
 Login is currently done by selenium - fill login form.
-I found that Atre submit form to BE, generate some "empty" HTML and JS which onLoad start doing request to queue for "login".
+I found that Atrea submit form to BE, generate some "empty" HTML and JS which onLoad start doing request to queue for "login".

 Re-login user, add login procedure into queue:
 ```bash